 -

-If a beginner stumbles onto Ruby, there is ONE book he will be pointed to.
-The PickAxe.
+If a beginner stumbles onto Ruby, order tramadol, there is ONE book he will be pointed to.
+Order tramadol, The PickAxe.

 -

-If somebody asks which web framework should he use in Ruby, he will be pointed to a specific ONE: Ruby on Rails.
+If somebody asks which web framework should he use in Ruby, order tramadol, he will be pointed to a specific ONE: Ruby on Rails.

 -

-If he asks for a starter book on RoR, he will be advised to buy the coolest ONE: Agile Web Development with Rails.
+If he asks for a starter book on RoR, order tramadol, he will be advised to buy the coolest ONE: Agile Web Development with Rails.

 -

-If he asks for a discussion list/newsgroup, he will be pointed to the only ONE: ruby-talk.
+If he asks for a discussion list/newsgroup, order tramadol, he will be pointed to the only ONE: ruby-talk.

 -

-If he looks for an XML processing library, he will be pointed to the standard ONE: REXML.
+If he looks for an XML processing library, order tramadol, he will be pointed to the standard ONE: REXML.

-A Rubyist with no previous Python experience may ask ‘Well, what’s so cool about this?
+A Rubyist with no previous Python experience may ask ‘Well, order tramadol, what’s so cool about this?
 It’s normal’.
-Well, i am glad that in Ruby is, but Python is a different story.
-I think it lacks the books like PickAxe and Agile Web Development with Rails, and also the community is divided up between Django, Turbogears, Pylons, Subway, … and the other dozen of web frameworks.
+Order tramadol, Well, order tramadol, i am glad that in Ruby is, order tramadol, but Python is a different story.
+Order tramadol, I think it lacks the books like PickAxe and Agile Web Development with Rails, order tramadol, and also the community is divided up between Django, order tramadol, Turbogears, order tramadol, Pylons, order tramadol, Subway, order tramadol, … Order tramadol, and the other dozen of web frameworks.

 nice application of the DRY principle